Visit the Anatomical Museum and lecture theatre in 2019

 Find the hidden LEGO skeletons with our quiz and complete the hidden word to take home a sticker!
 Browse the pop up shop for anatomy themed gifts.
 Tell us what you thought of your visit in our museum feedback form.

 Due to the law which governs the display of human remains, strictly no photography or filming is permitted in the museum.
 Please note, under 16s should be accompanied by an adult.
 Parents are asked to use their own discretion when deciding to bring younger children to the museum.

 You can like our Facebook page or follow us on Twitter to keep up with news and events.

 Our address is Doorway 3, Medical School, Teviot Place, Edinburgh, EH8 9AG.

 PLEASE NOTE: The museum and lecture theatre have limited evacuation facilities for people who may require assistance to evacuate, typically restricted mobility.
 In the event of an emergency, visitors must be able to either self-evacuate using stairs or self-transfer to an evacuation chair.
 Please contact the museum directly at Anatomy.Edinburgh@ed.ac.uk if you require further information.

 There are six flights of stairs up to the museum.
 The route will be well signposted.

 There is a lift to all floors allowing the museum to be accessed by visitors with restricted mobility.
 Please contact the museum directly at Anatomy.Edinburgh@ed.ac.uk if you require further information.

 There are two disabled parking spaces in the courtyard in front of the museum entrance at Doorway 3.

-The toilets incuding accessible toilets on the first and ground floors.
-Please ask the museum staff for assistance.
+The toilets incuding accessible toilets are on the first and ground floors.
+Please ask the museum staff for further information or for assistance.